Jewellery where the goldsmith's precision meets the sculptor's hand

 Yeena Yoon creates fine jewellery shaped by architecture, goldsmithing, and the ancient craft of lapidary carving.
 Each piece is made by hand in London.

 Yeena Yoon's jewellery is not simply made — it is built.
-Trained as an architect, she brings structural thinking to each piece: proportion, connection, and the relationship between form and the body.
+Trained as an architect, she brings both conceptual and structural thinking to each piece: proportion, connection, and the relationship between form and the body.

 "Each piece is a form of research — into what gold will do, what a stone can become, and what the body asks of both."

-Every piece begins as with an enquiry of concept, proportions, the logic of how it will sit on and move with the body.
+Each piece begins with an enquiry into concept, proportion, and the way it will sit on and move with the body.

 The metal is hand-fabricated and assembled piece by piece.
 The work demands precision, patience, and the quiet discipline of a steady hand.